Accounts Payable Ledger Definition

 The vendor/subsidiary ledger would accordingly be updated for Might Sun Suppliers as:

 As we can see from the above tables, the vendor balance for Mighty Sun Suppliers is $0 (NIL), and the accounts payable balance is also $0 (NIL).
 Since both of them are precisely matching, it is not essential to prepare an entire schedule of accounts payable.
-If any balance amount is pending, a separate schedule of accounts payable would be required to make.
+If any balance amount is pending, a separate schedule of accounts payable would be required.

 The treatment for Accounts Receivable would also be in a similar manner.

 However, there needs to be some caution and consistency required to be maintained.
 This example is just for one supplier and one month.
 There could be multiple entries and multiple vendors for a firm.
-Hence, there should be a proper mechanism in place with no room for errors since reconciliation can be a difficult task.
+Hence, there should be a proper mechanism with no room for errors since reconciliation can be a difficult.

 - A manual entry has been made in one of the books, and no other record has been maintained.
-This will make reconciliation difficult.
+It will make reconciliation difficult.

-- Posting to General Ledger (GL) from Accounts payable module may have been turned off at some point in time.
-This is especially in case of computerized recording of entries.
+- Posting to General Ledger (GL) from the Accounts payable module may have been turned off at some point in time.
+It is especially in the case of computerized recording of entries.

-- A posting task may have been interrupted either due to human error or power failure during the job.
+- A posting task may have been interrupted due to human error or power failure during the job.
 A transaction log should be considered for out-of-balance entries.
-In case a complete batch is missing, the invoice history should be compared with the ledger.
+If a complete batch is missing, the invoice history should be compared with the ledger.

-- There is a possibility of all posting occurring successfully at the time of entry, but the file got damaged in the interim.
-As a prevention method, copies of the file should be stored in a physical or electronic format.
+- All posting may occur successfully at the time of entry, but the file got damaged in the interim.
+As a prevention method, copies of the file should be stored physically or electronically.

 - This ledger can offer a quick snapshot of the current vendor balances.